WilliamTjonndal/IT3212/assignment4/Group 25 features parameter sweep.md

 ### Feature selection

+For the Intel Image Classification dataset, each image is represented by **high-dimensional feature vectors** extracted from HOG (Histogram of Oriented Gradients) and LBP (Local Binary Pattern) descriptors.
+Specifically, HOG features are computed with 16 orientations, 8×8 pixels per cell, and 2×2 cells per block, while LBP uses P=10 and R=3 with a uniform pattern.
+Concatenating these descriptors produces several hundred features per image, capturing complementary information about edge orientations and local texture patterns.

+Although this rich representation improves the expressiveness of the data, it also introduces redundancy: some features may be irrelevant or contribute little to class discrimination.
+To address this, **manual feature selection** can be applied after initial model training to reduce dimensionality, improve interpretability, and potentially enhance classification performance.

+The recommended approach involves using a **RandomForest or XGBoost model** trained on the full set of features to compute **feature importances**.
+A threshold-based selection is then applied: features whose importance exceeds the **median value** are retained, while less informative features are discarded.
+This strategy balances dimensionality reduction with preservation of meaningful descriptors, ensuring that both HOG and LBP contribute to the final representation.

+The workflow can be summarized as follows:

+1. **Feature extraction:** Compute HOG + LBP descriptors for all images.
+2. **Initial model training:** Train a RandomForest or XGBoost on the extracted features.
+3. **Compute feature importances:** Identify which features contribute most to class separation.
+4. **Select informative features:** Keep features above the median importance threshold.
+5. **Final classification:** Train the main classifier (RandomForest, XGBoost, SVM, or Stacking) using the reduced feature set.

+This method offers several benefits for the Intel dataset: it reduces noise from less informative HOG/LBP bins, can speed up training for high-dimensional classifiers, mitigates the risk of overfitting, and provides insight into which visual patterns are most relevant for each class (e.g., buildings, forest, glacier, mountain, sea, street).
+By manually selecting features based on model-driven importances, the pipeline leverages both domain knowledge and data-driven evidence to improve classification performance while maintaining interpretability.

 <h2 style="color: green;">TODO:
 - legg til intro
 - forklaring på hva, hvorfor, hvordan for alle feature extraction methodene